KYVENetwork/docs/validators/protocol-node.md

 ### Get some $KYVE

-Before continuing, make sure that you have the [Keplr](https://keplr.app) wallet installed in your browser.
+Before continuing, make sure that you have the [Keplr](https://keplr.app) or [Cosmostation](https://www.cosmostation.io/) wallet installed in your browser.
 Head over to the [KYVE app](https://app.kyve.network) and make sure to connect your wallet (this automatically adds and switches to the KYVE network).

 Go to the faucet tab and claim some tokens via one of three faucets.
 The wheel is the easiest option.